icebob/moleculer-db-relations-demo/README.md

 ```

 ### One-to-one relation
-In this example there is no an exact one-to-one relation demo because you can cover it with the first one-to-many relation.
+In this example, there is no exact one-to-one relation demo because you can cover it with the first one-to-many relation.

 ## Virtual fields
-With the populate feature you can create virtual fields as well.
+With the populate feature, you can create virtual fields as well.
 Here are some examples:

 ### Number of customer orders
-We create an `orderCount` virtual field which calculate the number of orders by a customer:
+We create an `orderCount` virtual field which calculates the number of orders by a customer:

 ```js
 module.exports = {